gbb1/gbb1/README.md

 <div style="margin-left: 20%;">

-- 🔭 I’m excited about the accessibility of AI and practical uses of NLP.
+- 🔭 I’m excited about the accessibility of AI and practical uses of NLP
-- 🌱 I’m currently searching for opportunities to grow my full-stack skillset.
+- 🌱 I’m currently searching for opportunities to grow my full-stack skillset
-- 💬 Ask me about **socket.io, language acquisition, or PostgreSQL queries**.
+- 💬 Ask me about **socket.io, language acquisition, or PostgreSQL queries**

-- 📫 Reach me at **gbennettbrandt@gmail.com** or connect with me on <a href="https://linkedin.com/in/https://www.linkedin.com/in/gabriel-bennett-brandt/" target="blank">LinkedIn</href>.
+- 📫 Reach me at **gbennettbrandt@gmail.com** or connect with me on <a href="https://linkedin.com/in/https://www.linkedin.com/in/gabriel-bennett-brandt/" target="blank">LinkedIn</href>

 </div>